MislavJaksic/Knowledge-Repository/Management/LeadershipTheoryAndPractice/README.md

 Leaders are transparent, morally grounded, and responsive.
 Authentic leadership:
-* rests on the leader’s knowledge, self-regulation and self-concept
+* rests on the leader's knowledge, self-regulation and self-concept
 * is created by both leaders and followers
 * develops over a lifetime
 Authentic leadership has: